kitkatt17/mi-portfolio/README.md

 ## Description

 This is an application that is used to showcase my portfolio, resume and projects that I have worked on.
 I wanted to be able to show employers/other developers to work together and collaborate on future projects.
-There will be a "contact me" for future and further communication.
+There will be a 'contact me' for future and further communication.
 I will also link my "LinkedIn" and "GitHub" on the footer of my application.

 ## User Story
 ```